knative/docs/docs/install/Knative-with-Contour.md

 ## Running Knative apps

-Now that your cluster has Contour & Knative installed, you can run serverless applications with Knative.
+Now that your cluster has Contour and Knative installed, you can run serverless applications with Knative.

 Let's deploy an app to test that everything is set up correctly:

-1. Next, create a `Knative Service`
+1. Create a `Knative Service`.

    For this demo, a simple helloworld application written in go will be used.
    Copy the YAML below to a file called `helloworld-go.yaml` and apply it with